NullPxl/NullCTF/README.md

 #  How to Use
 >This bot has commands for encoding/decoding, ciphers, and other commonly accessed tools during CTFs.
 But, the main use for NullCTF is to easily set up a CTF for your discord server to play as a team.
 The following commands listed are probably going to be used the most.

 * `>ctf create "ctf name"`  This is the command you'll use when you want to begin a new CTF.
-This command will make a text channel with your supplied name under the category 'CTF' (If the category doesn't exist it will be created).  *Only available to server owners*
+This command will make a text channel with your supplied name under the category 'CTF' (If the category doesn't exist it will be created).  *Must have permissions to manage channels*

 *NOTE: the following ctf specific commands will only be accepted under the channel created for that ctf.
 This is to avoid clashes with multiple ctfs going on in the same server.*